vu-rdm-tech/site_copy/getting-started/metadata-add.md

 ## The metadata form

 By default, the Yoda metadata form consists of approximately 30 fields.
-Data managers can optionally customize the metadata form of a community.
 Please consult the metadata element list below for a detailed description of the elements.

 All mandatory fields are marked with an asterisk.